 Standing committees of the Board are listed below:

-NOFA Committee – The NOFA Committee is a joint committee of the MCoC and the Board and conducts a year-round effort to ensure the CoC continues to meet or exceed the requirements of the NOFA.
+MCoC Notice of Funding Opportunity (NOFO) Committee – The NOFO Committee is a joint committee of the MCoC and the Board and conducts a year-round effort to ensure the MCoC continues to meet or exceed the requirements of the NOFO.

+Coordinated Entry Committee

+Document Review Committee

+Data Sharing Committee

-working groups are created by the to focus on specific time-limited tasks.
+The Board, at its choosing, may designate individuals from the MCoC to participate in working groups.
+Working groups may focus on specific time-limited tasks.
 Each working group’s workplan must be defined and submitted to the board for approval.

 Article 9.
 Code of Conduct and Conflict of Interest Policy

-As members of the MCoC, Board members must comply with the Code of Conduct and Conflict of Interest Policy defined in the MCoC Governance Article 9 and 10 and Appendix C.
+As members of the MCoC, Board members must comply with the Code of Conduct and Conflict of Interest Policy defined in the MCoC Governance.

 Article 10.
 Adoption and Amendment of Bylaw Document

-This bylawsdocument [including all appendices] shall be reviewed annually by the Board of Directors.
+The Board bylaws [including all appendices] shall be reviewed annually by the Board.

-Proposed amendments must be in written, distributed, and approved by the members of the Board prior to the MCoC.
+Proposed amendments must be in written form, distributed to and approved by the members of the Board prior to MCoC review and approval.

-The MCoC may choose to fully revise the bylaws to include an agreed upon change or an amended article may be added for insertion into the existing document.
+The Board may choose to fully revise the bylaws to include an agreed upon change or an amended article may be added for insertion into the existing document.

-Final approval must be approved by a simple majority (greater than 50%) affirmative vote of the MCoC members present and eligible to vote.
+Final approval must be approved by a simple majority (greater than fifty percent (50%)) affirmative vote of the MCoC members present and eligible to vote.
+The Board shall provide final approval to any changes by simple majority.

 Appendix A: MCoC Board Composition

-Board shall include at least one individual be comprised of some combination of the following representatives.
+Board composition shall include at least one (1) individual with current or prior lived experience of homelessness, at least one (1) Youth Action Board member, at least one (1) member of the BIPOC community, and at least one (1) veteran.
+The remaining Board seats shall be comprised of some combination of the following representatives.